Food allergies and intolerances

 If you have a food allergy or intolerance, you must be careful about what you eat.
 Read about how the food industry works to keep you safe from common food allergens, and tips to keep yourself safe when you have a food allergy or intolerance.

 Food allergies are an immune system reaction

 A food allergy happens when a person's immune system overreacts to a protein in food.
 The immune system produces too many antibodies, and you have an allergic reaction.
-Symptoms usually appear within minutes, and rarely begin beyond 4 hours.
+Symptoms usually appear within minutes after a food is eaten, or can begin up to 4 hours later.
 They range from mild discomfort to life-threatening reactions that need immediate medical attention.

 A food that causes an allergy is called an allergen.
 For some people, only a tiny trace can trigger a reaction.
 Once diagnosed with a food allergy, you need to identify and avoid consuming all sources of that allergen.